 Introduction to Water Softeners

 Hard water is a common issue that affects many households, leading to scale build-up in pipes and appliances.
 Water softeners offer a practical solution to this problem.
-Did you know that hard water can decrease appliance efficiency by up to 30%?
+According to the EPA, hard water can decrease appliance efficiency by up to 30%.
 This statistic highlights the importance of addressing water hardness in your home.

 How Water Softeners Work